 What’s an Air Conditioning Dry Charge?

-• Modern technology to lower humidity
+• State-of-the-art technology to lower humidity

-• Current production refrigerant solutions ensuring longer life and extended availability of refrigerant
+• Current production refrigerant solutions allowing longer life and extended availability of refrigerant

 • Quieter operation for a more peaceful indoor environment

-• Matched coil solutions for improved reliability and guaranteed cooling and heating performance
+• Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance

 Is it legal to install Dry Charge units?

 Definitely.
-There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.
+There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, with the stipulation that it is repairing an existing air conditioning system.

-If you have more questions about refrigerant, we encourage you to contact Strogen's Service Experts for clarification.
+If you have more questions about refrigerant, we encourage you to contact Stevenson Service Experts for clarification.

 Savings For You